 To pause or resume a song, press “c”.
 Use ‘right’ and ‘left’ keys to seek by 10 seconds and press ‘<‘ and ‘>’ keys to seek by 1 minute.
 To increase or decrease volume, use ‘-‘ and ‘=’ keys.

 Here is Cmus player in action.

-Here is list of keys that I frequently use while using Cmus.
+Here is list of keyboard shortcut keys to use Cmus.

 - v – stop playback

 - z – previous track

 - s – toggle shuffle

 - – – reduce the volume by 10%